j-c-carr/auditing-the-helpful-and-harmless-dataset/README.md

 The labelled samples from the manual evaluation of the harmless dataset are in `dataset_audit/df_labeledharmlessoutputs.csv`

 ## Model Training
 All models were trained using the [reference implementation](https://github.com/eric-mitchell/direct-preference-optimization) of DPO.
-Specifically, we forked their repository and followed the instructions in their README to train the Pythia 2.8B and GPT-2 large models.
+Specifically, we forked their repository and followed the instructions in their README to train the Pythia 2.8B, GPT-2 and OPT 2.7 language models.

 ## Model Evaluation
 The rest of the files in this repository are for generating and evaluating model outputs on a set of test prompts.